hliu35/cs272-hw2/README.md

 Furthermore, to free up memory spaces, it is advised that you do not run a new notebook before closing the previous running ones.

+If you still have issue running the notebooks, view their outputs on GitHub or email me :) This is the nice thing about Jupyter, is you can read it just like a PDF book.

 ----

 ## Downloading the dataset